checksum

 In the decade before checksum, I must have installed and uninstalled dozens, perhaps hundreds of Windows MD5 hashing utilities, and overwhelmingly they leave me muttering "brain-dead POS!" under my breath, or words to that effect, or not under my breath.
 I always knew that data verification should be simple, even easy, but it invariably ended up a chore.

 No more!
-Now I have checksum, and it suffers from none of these problems; as well as adding a few tricks of its own..
+Now I have checksum, and it suffers from none of these problems; as well as adding quite a few tricks of its own..

 What is it for, exactly?

-Peace of mind!
-SHA1 and MD5 hashes are used to verify that a file or group of files has not changed.
-Simple as that.
-This is useful, even crucial, in all kinds of situations where data integrity is important.
 For instance, these days, it's not uncommon to find MD5 hashes (and less rarely now, SHA1 hashes) published alongside downloads, even Windows downloads.
-This hash, when used, ensures that the file you downloaded is exactly the same file the author uploaded, and hasn't been tampered with in any way, trojan added, etc.; even the slightest change in the data produces a wildly different hash.
+This hash, when used, ensures that the file you downloaded is exactly the same file the author uploaded, and hasn't been tampered with in any way, Trojan added, etc.; even the slightest change in the data produces a wildly different hash.

 peace of mind for your optical data media, with hashing

 As well as providing secure verification against tampering, virus infection, file (and backup file) corruption, transfer errors and more, digital fingerprints can serve as an "early warning" of possible media failures, be they optical or magnetic.
-It was a checksum failure that recently alerted me to a failing batch of DVD-R disks; I saved my fading data in time, and got a refund on the disks.
+It was a hash failure that recently alerted me to a failing batch of DVD-R disks; I saved my fading data in time, and got a refund on the disks.
 I'll leave you to consider the million other uses.
 There's only one reason, though; peace of mind.

 Absolutely no-nonsense file verification..

-checksum can create (two clicks, or a drag-and-drop) or verify (one click) both SHA1 and MD5 hashes of a file, a folder, even a whole disk full of files and folders in one simple, no-nonsense, high-performance operation.
+checksum can create (two clicks, or a drag-and-drop) or verify (one click) hashes of a file, a folder, even a whole disk full of files and folders in one simple, no-nonsense, high-performance operation.
 Basically, you point it at a file or folder and go!
 The parameters are controlled by command-line switches, but most folk won't have to worry about that; it all happens invisibly, and is built-in to your Windows® Explorer context (aka "concept", aka "right-click") commands (see above).

 Note: while checksum operates with command-line switches, it is NOT a Windows® console application; there's no messy DOS box, or anything like that.
 But if you want to run it from a console, that's covered, too.